-Full buffet breakfast daily; 2 special three-course dinners with wine in Rome and Paris
+Full buffet breakfast daily; 2 three-course dinners at a local restaurant in Rome and Paris

 Inside visits and special features are shown in UPPERCASE in the tour description, including admission charges where applicable.

 Welcome to Rome!
 At 6 pm, meet your Tour Director and traveling companions and leave the hotel for a welcome dinner with pasta and wine at Mino restaurant.

 Guided sightseeing of the Eternal City starts with a visit to the VATICAN MUSEUMS and SISTINE CHAPEL with Michelangelo’s ceiling paintings and The Last Judgment, followed by a visit to monumental ST. PETER’S SQUARE and BASILICA to admire Michelangelo’s Pietà.
 Then, enjoy views of other major sites as you drive to the Roman Forum to visit the amazing COLOSSEUM, where gladiators once fought.
 For those who wish to see it all, an optional walking tour with a Local Guide is available to further explore Rome’s famous sites.

 Continue to the Adriatic coast and arrive in Venice, a powerful magnet for romantics and art lovers from all over the globe.
 Tonight is your chance to join an optional evening featuring a water-taxi ride along the Grand Canal, followed by a traditional Venetian dinner.Today’s Distance: 329 mi / 530 km